Brake fluid

 Brake fluid is a type of hydraulic fluid used in hydraulic brake and hydraulic clutch applications in automobiles, motorcycles, light trucks, and some bicycles.
 It is used to transfer force into pressure, and to amplify braking force.
 It works because liquids are not appreciably compressible.

-Most brake fluids used today are glycol-ether based, but mineral oil (Citroën/Rolls-Royce liquide hydraulique minéral (LHM)) and silicone-based (DOT 5) fluids are also available.
+Most brake fluids used today are glycol-ether based, but mineral oil (Citroën/Rolls-Royce LHM as well as Shimano and Magura bicycle brake fluid) and silicone-based (DOT 5) fluids are also available.

-The origins of modern braking systems date back to 1917, when Scotsman Malcolm Lockheed patented a hydraulic actuated braking system.
+The origins of modern braking systems date back to 1917, when Malcolm Lockheed patented a hydraulic actuated braking system.
 Initially, vegetable oil was used as a working fluid.
 But it did not meet the most basic requirements, and in the process of evolution, special brake fluids were created, which consist of a base and a package of additives (thickeners, anti-corrosion additives, colorants).

 Standards

 Most brake fluids are manufactured to meet standards set by international, national, or local organizations or government agencies.